Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, on January 5, Mr. Vu Tien Dung (working at Hokuriku Taigai union) went to Nakanoto city, Ishikawa province to give necessities to Vietnamese people and those affected by the earthquake in the area - Photo: NVCC

-Previously, Ms. Huong and Ms. Ai Nhan both worked as electronic component assemblers at a company in Anamizu City.
+Previously, Ms. Huong and Ms. Ai Nhan worked together assembling electronic components at a company in Anamizu City.
 They were somewhat relieved to know that the union would help stabilize their jobs in the near future.
-"At first, I was also worried that because the company was damaged, we could not continue working there.
-The union also had a solution to move us to another place to work.
+"At first, I was also worried because the company was damaged so we could not continue working there.
+The union also had a solution by moving us to another place to work.
 I also hope that when things gradually stabilize and the company is repaired, we can still come back here to work," Ms. Ai Nhan confided.

 No Vietnamese casualties in Ishikawa